Redth/ZXing.Net.Mobile/readme.md

 # ZXing.Mobile

 ZXing.Mobile is a C#/.NET library based on the open source Barcode Library: ZXing (Zebra Crossing), using the ZXing.Net Port.
 It works with MonoTouch, Mono for Android, and Windows Phone.
-The goal of ZXing.Mobile.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.
+The goal of ZXing.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.

 *NOTE*: ZXing.Mobile is still quite BETA!
 Your mileage may vary!